Ioannina: Climate

-Ioannina has a hot-summer Mediterranean climate (Csa) in the Köppen climate classification, with somewhat wetter summers than nearby coastal areas, tempered by its inland location and elevation.
+Ioannina has a borderline hot-summer Mediterranean climate (Csa) and humid subtropical climate (Cfa) in the Köppen climate classification, with somewhat wetter summers than nearby coastal areas, tempered by its inland location and elevation.
 Summers are typically hot and moderately dry, while winters are wet and colder than on the coast with frequent frosts and occasional snowfall.
 Ioannina is the wettest city in mainland Greece with over 50,000 inhabitants.
 The absolute maximum temperature ever recorded was 42.4 °C, while the absolute minimum ever recorded was -13 °C.